ckeditor/ckeditor4-docs/docs/guide/dev/features/mentions/README.md

 ### Data items structure

 When using asynchronous method i.e. backend URL string or a callback function, you should provide correct object structure.
-See [autocomplete data callback guide](https://docs.ckeditor.com/ckeditor4/!#/guide/dev_autocomplete#templating) for more information about required item properties.
+See {@link guide/dev/features/autocomplete/README#data-callback autocomplete data callback guide} for more information about required item properties.

 ## Customizing text matching